-There is no law requiring a woman to take her husband's surname on marriage.
-If a woman does decide to adopt her husband's name, no formal registration of the change is needed.
-Generally, it is sufficient for the wife to inform the relevant agencies and institutions of the marriage and the change of name.
+There is no law requiring a woman to take her husband's surname on marriage, or vice versa.
+If a person does decide to adopt their partner's name, no formal registration of the change is needed.
+Generally, it is sufficient for a person to inform the relevant agencies and institutions of the marriage and the change of name.
 Sometimes (such as when applying for a passport) it may be necessary to produce the marriage certificate.
-It is also legal for women to keep their premarital names for professional or business affairs while using their married names in their private lives.
+It is also legal for a person to keep their premarital names for professional or business affairs while using their married names in their private lives.

 Change of name on separation or divorce

-A woman may choose to keep her husband's name after the marriage has been dissolved or she may go back to using her premarital name.
-There is no need for a woman to wait until the divorce is final before changing her name.
-A woman who remarries may adopt her new husband's surname or use her first husband's name, or her premarital name.
+A person may choose to keep their partner's name after the marriage has been dissolved, or they may go back to using their premarital name.
+There is no need for a person to wait until the divorce is final before changing their name.
+A person who remarries may adopt their new partner's surname or use their first partner's name, or their premarital name.